The Story of Arthur’s

 In 1982 this idea came to fruition when my parents moved in due to the increasing health needs of my father, Arthur Nelson.
 A few years later Dorothy’s parents did the same.
-The name Arthur’s Residential Care comes from my dad, Arthur, who was the very first person served in this home.
+The name Arthur’s Senior Care comes from my dad, Arthur, who was the very first person served in this home.

 When we moved into this house, we also began providing disability housing in Minnesota through our company ACR Homes, an organization widely known for its high caliber staff.
 We often talked of our dream to eventually provide residential support services for the elderly.